trimstray/nginx-admins-handbook/README.md

 - [Benchmarking BSD and Linux](http://bulk.fefe.de/scalability/)
 - [The C10K problem](http://www.kegel.com/c10k.html)

-This [Nginx Internals](https://www.slideshare.net/joshzhu/nginx-internals) presentation as a lot of great information about the internals of NGINX, just in case.

 Look also at libevent benchmark (and if you want to read about [libevent – an event notification library](http://libevent.org/)):

 <p align="center">